create3000/x_ite/docs/_posts/components/X_ITE/DepthMode.md

 The second value is *units*, a GLfloat which sets the multiplier by which an implementation-specific value is multiplied with to create a constant depth offset.
 The default value is 0.

+### SFVec2f [in, out] **depthRange** 0 1 <small>[0,1]</small>

+Specifies the depth range mapping from normalized device coordinates to window or viewport coordinates.

+The first value is *zNear*, a GLclampf specifying the mapping of the near clipping plane to window or viewport coordinates.
+Clamped to the range 0 to 1 and must be less than or equal to zFar.
+The default value is 0.

+The second value is *zFar*, a GLclampf specifying the mapping of the far clipping plane to window or viewport coordinates.
+Clamped to the range 0 to 1.
+The default value is 1.

 ### SFBool [in, out] **depthTest** TRUE

 Activates depth comparisons and updates to the depth buffer.